How Often Should Baby Be Moving?

 I heard baby should be moving a certain number of times.
 How can I be sure everything is okay?
 And what counts as a movement?

 All babies are different.
 Some are more active than others — and even at different times.
 “The same woman with several different pregnancies will usually experience different amounts of movement in each of her pregnancies,” says Debra Goldman, MD, ob-gyn at Women & Infants Hospital of Rhode Island.
 That’s because factors such as the location of the placenta and baby’s positioning can affect how much movement you feel.
 Some babies kick like crazy after dinner; others go nuts at bedtime.
-With time, you’ll get to know your baby’s usual patterns of movement.
+With time, you’ll get to know baby’s usual patterns of movement.
 And it usually goes like this: Baby will have active periods followed by periods with very little movement.

 Not feeling 10 movements in an hour doesn’t necessarily mean something is wrong.
 Baby might simply be sleeping, or he might be positioned in a way that you can’t feel him moving.
-But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby — probably listening to her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.
+But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby — probably listening to his or her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.

 Plus, More from The Bump: